josephclaymiller/Voice-Notifications/README.md

 The following functionality is completed:

 - [x] First time user sees a welcome message
-- [x] User asked for permission to use microphone and notifications
+- [x] First time user asked for permission to use microphone and notifications
-- [x] User directed to settings if permission was previously denied
+- [x] User directed to settings if app does not have permission for microphone or notifications
 - [x] User can set notification to be sent after chosen amount of time
 - [x] User recieves notification after a set amount time
 - [x] User can record voice clip (30 seconds or less)
 - [x] User can re-record voice clip
 - [x] User hears own voice when notification received
+- [x] User can set title for notification
+- [x] User can set message for notification

 Features in development:

 - [ ] User can play voice clip
-- [ ] User can set title for notification
-- [ ] User can set message for notification

 Planned Features: